The Texas

 So with that said, there are many questions that arise that are not directly answered by the statute or TMUTCD.
 Probably the top one is, how far before turning can you legally enter this lane?
 Again, there is no defined statutory limit.
 Furthermore, each situation is different and can vary depending on the speed of the vehicle, weather and traffic conditions, the presence of an oncoming vehicle in the lane, etc. Drivers must use their best judgment and not enter the lane too early or they may be perceived as using it as a through or passing lane.
 Police officers also have to use their judgment in enforcement, and this difference in what may be considered "too far" often results in a citation.
 The general guidance is to not enter the lane until just before you need to slow down to either stop or complete your turn.
 This will vary depending on your speed and the presence of other vehicles int the TWLTL.

-One final note: Be aware that some municipalities have ordinances that more specifically regulate the use of TWLTLs.
+One final note: Be aware that some other states, as well as some municipalities in Texas, have laws that more specifically regulate the use of TWLTLs.
 For instance, the City of Cleburne specifically states a TWLTL can only be used by drivers when preparing to turn from said lane, and you're not allowed to drive in a TWLTL for more than 200 feet.

 Roundabouts